-Math 50 is designed for students who are only required to complete Elementary Statistics (Math 54) or Finite Mathematics (Math 21).
+Math 50 is designed for students who are only required to complete Elementary Statistics (Math 54).
 Students who plan to take a non-math course which lists math 20 or math 31 as a pre-requisite should take those courses unless otherwise advised by the department offering the non-math course.
 This course is not intended as a preparation for precalculus or calculus.
 Students planning to take precalculus (Math 2) must complete Intermediate Algebra (Math 20).
+Edinger G C